EDCD/EDDI/VoiceAttack.md

   * {TXT:Last system power (spoken)}: the name of the power that controls the last system as would be spoken
   * {TXT:Last system power state}: the state of the power in the last system (e.g. "Expansion")
   * {TXT:Last system rank}: the rank of the Commander in the last system (e.g. "Duke" if an Empire system, "Admiral" if a Federation system)
-  * {DEC:Last system X} the EDDB X co-ordinate of the last system
+  * {DEC:Last system X} the X co-ordinate of the last system
-  * {DEC:Last system Y} the EDDB X co-ordinate of the last system
+  * {DEC:Last system Y} the Y co-ordinate of the last system
-  * {DEC:Last system Z} the EDDB X co-ordinate of the last system
+  * {DEC:Last system Z} the Z co-ordinate of the last system

 ### Current Station Variables